-Red thread is a common fungal patch disease, most likely to be found on lawns in spring, early summer, and autumn usually attacking when the weather has been mild and humid or during very wet summers.
+Red thread is a common fungal patch disease.
+It’s most likely to be found on lawns in spring, early summer, and autumn.
+Redthread tends to attack when the weather has been mild and humid or during very wet summers.

-If your lawn is suffering from red thread you will notice uneven shaped patches on the lawn that take on a pinkish brown colour, look closely and you will see little pink threads or needles.
+If your lawn is suffering from red thread you will notice uneven shaped patches on the lawn.
+The patches take on a pinkish brown colour.
+Look closely and you will see little pink threads or needles.

-Depending on the severity of disease red thread should be treated with either a liquid feed or for severe cases a professional grade lawn fungicide applied by a lawn care professional.
+Depending on the severity of disease red thread should be treated in one of two ways.
+Either with a liquid feed or, for severe cases a professional grade lawn fungicide applied by a lawn care professional.
 But due to the nature of the disease it can come back again.

-Lawns that are compacted or poorly nourished are more prone to red thread and therefore regular aeration, scarification, as well as seasonal lawn feeds can help to prevent re-occurrence.
+Lawns that are compacted or poorly nourished are more prone to red thread.
+Regular aeration, scarification and feeding can reduce the risk of this disease occurring.

 Fusarium patch is a common lawn fungal disease that breeds in mild, damp conditions.
 You will notice circular patches of brown grass splattered with a slimy white fungus.